jrnold/bugs-examples-in-stan/_book/resistant.md

 \end{aligned}
 $$
 where $\bar{y}$ is the mean of $y$, and $s_y$ is the standard deviation of $y$.
-The degrees of freedom parameter in the Student-t distribution is a paramter and given the weakly informative prior suggested by @JuarezSteel2010a,
+The degrees of freedom parameter in the Student's $t$ distribution is a paramter and given the weakly informative prior suggested by @JuarezSteel2010a,
 $$
 \nu \sim \mathsf{Gamma}(2, 0.1) .
 $$
-The following code operationalizes this regression model; the conditional density of the vote proportions is $t$, with unknown degrees of freedom, $\nu.$
+The following code operationalizes this regression model.
+The conditional density of the vote proportions is $t$, with unknown degrees of freedom, $\nu.$